Group guide for:

 - We are strong advocates of open science.
 This means that, whenever possible, we submit our manuscripts as preprints to the arXiv, ChemRxiv, or BioRxiv, and we open source our code and data on GitHub or Zenodo.
 We make a deliberate effort to design tools which are easy to use and accessible (e.g., through thorough documentation, detailed installation instructions, tutorials, etc).

 - My current ideal steady state size for the group is ~4-8 (3-6 graduate students, 1-2 postdocs).
 This number will evolve over time, and, depending on the academic calendar, will include 6- to 12-month MSc students working on their thesis projects.
-As we grow, I hope that the senior members of the group will take an active role in onboarding and mentoring new members.
+As we grow, I hope that the senior members of the group will take an active role in onboarding and mentoring new members (for PhD students, this typically means after the licentiate).
 New postdocs will be expected to have an interest in mentorship.

 - I aim to be as transparent as possible about the operations of the group.
 You are always welcome to ask me about hiring plans, current projects, finances, etc. I will be upfront about these things at the beginning of each academic year with a “State of the Group” presentation.